 Here, though, we’ll focus on some of the quickest and easiest methods for getting soft, perfect butter.

 One thing you should understand about butter is that it is much more difficult to soften when it is in its whole stick form.
-In this form, it’s more dense, thus making it more difficult to melt.
+In this form, it’s denser, thus making it more difficult to melt.

 It makes sense, then, that cutting it into smaller pieces or squares is a wise way to get it to soften.
 If you have some time to burn, you can just cut up the butter and allow it to soften slowly and naturally.